cube-soft/cube.pdf/Applications/Converter/Readme.md

 ## History

+* 2024-08-13 version 4.1.0
+    - Add workaround for image files not displaying in Microsoft Photo.
+    - Update iText to 8.0.5.
 * 2024-07-10 version 4.0.0
     - Improve method of determining initial file name.
     - Improve processing of i18n support